clothingshoponline/orders/README.md

 # orders

-This repository contains Order, Package, and Line classes in orders.py, which can be used to store order information.
+This repository contains objects and functions to interact with the S&S Activewear API at api.ssactivewear.com.

+## Files included

+- `orders.py`: Contains the Order, Package, and Line classes.
-These classes can also be used with the functions in corp_api.py to interact with the S&S Activewear API.
+- `corp_api.py`: Contains functions that interact with the S&S Activewear API.
+- `api_global.py`: Contains global variables and functions that can be used across many functions.
+- `orders_tests.py`: Contains unit tests for `orders.py` classes.